-The practice had adequate arrangements in place to respond to emergencies and major incidents.
+The practice had arrangements in place to respond to emergencies and major incidents.

 - There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks.
 A first aid kit and accident book were available. - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
-All the medicines we checked were in date and stored securely.
+There was a system in place for checking medicines were in date.
+We found two of the medicines the practice kept for dealing with medical emergencies were on order.
+The GPs did not keep Benzylpenicillin for injection in their medical bags, and there was no formal risk assessment in place to support this decision.